apache/aries-cdi/README.md

          - if the component __provides a bundle scoped service__, the component is published into the registry (wrapped in a `ServiceFactory`).
 Service instances are created whenever the `getService` method of the factory is called, and destroyed when the `ungetService` is called. __Note:__ The service registry is the one tracking if a bundle has already _gotten_ factory service instances.
          - if the component __provides a prototype scoped service__, the component is published into the registry (wrapped in a `PrototypeServiceFactory`).
 Service instances are created whenever the `getService` method of the factory is called, and destroyed when the `ungetService` is called.
       2. if any required dependency of the component goes away, any service registration is removed from the registry and all instances are destroy.
       3. Note that CDI context events whose payload is the component instance are fired at the appropriate moment for each of:
          - `@Initialized(ComponentScoped.class)`
          - `@BeforeDestroy(ComponentScoped.class)`
          - `@Destroyed(ComponentScoped.class)`

-Time to move onto [the examples](examples.md).
+Check out the many questions and answers in the [FAQ](faq.md).